Online Metric Matching: Beyond the Worst Case: Semi-Stochastic Setting: Euclidean Metric with General Distributions

 which concludes the proof. \end{proof}

-We briefly explain the reason behind the contrast that in unbalanced markets with $d \leq 2$, our approach admits a nearly optimal regret (\prettyref{thm:any-dis-regret-ub}) with a suboptimal competitive ratio (\prettyref{thm:ratio-ahg-excess}).
-In fact, our regret guarantee indicates that $\costA(S, n) - \opt(S, n)$ is small, yet we have no control over the lower bound for $\opt(S, n)$ even with smooth distributions, which prevents us from achieving a nearly optimal competitive ratio.
+We briefly explain the contrast that in unbalanced markets with $d \leq 2$, our algorithm exhibits nearly optimal regret (\Cref{thm:any-dis-regret-ub}) with a suboptimal competitive ratio (\Cref{thm:ratio-ahg-excess}).
+Intuitively, our regret analysis indicates that $\costD(\calA; S, n) - \optD(S, n)$ is small, yet we have no control over the magnitude of $\optD(S, n)$ even when $\bbD$ is smooth, which prevents us from achieving a better competitive ratio.